 Our laboratory is using systems approaches to map the signaling networks that govern mitochondrial function and as such regulate organismal metabolism in health, aging and disease.
-We apply a state-of-the-art biological toolkit to study a variety of model systems, ranging from the plant Arabidopsis thaliana, over the nematode Caenorhabditis elegans and the mouse all the way to humans.
+We apply a state-of-the-art biological toolkit to study a variety of model systems, ranging from the nematode Caenorhabditis elegans and the mouse all the way to humans.
 Our research has not only allowed the development of new methodologies and scientific approaches applied to population, as exemplified by the development of cross-species multi-layered genetics/omics gene mapping strategies, but also contributed to improved understanding of how signaling pathways control mitochondrial function and metabolism.
 Although our research addresses basic biomedical questions, my medical background facilitates the translation of our research into novel preventive and therapeutic strategies for common diseases, such as type 2 diabetes, frailty, and obesity, as well as rare inherited mitochondrial diseases.
-The translational value of our work is testified by the fact that several drugs targeting processes and pathways which we elucidated are currently used in the clinic.
+The translational value of our work is testified by our successful collaboration with the biopharmaceutical industry and by the fact that several drugs targeting processes and pathways which we elucidated are currently used in the clinic.

 “Talent does not exist.
 There is only passion.
 All of your idols in every field from sports to science, did not start with talent.
 Talent is simply the end product of a much more potent power, passion.
 Passion wakes us up in the morning after keeping us up all night dreaming of how to be better.
 Passion drives us to push our mind bodies, and souls to the limit.
 Passion is talent.
 Use your passion for science.
 Discover science, discover passion.”